HMJiangGatech/huge/README.md

 ### Install from CRAN (not up to date yet)

-Ideally you can just install and enable SAM using with the help of CRAN on an R console, but we haven't uploaded the package to CRAN yet, so this method is not available so far.
+Ideally you can just install and enable huge using with the help of CRAN on an R console, but we haven't uploaded the package to CRAN yet, so this method is not available so far.

 ```
 install.packages("huge")